 We're embarrassed to have you here.

-The idea that Huckabee represents them is you know what's crazy.
+The idea that Huckabee represents them is, you know, what's crazy.

 Hank Romney should get out of the race.

-We'll continue more sound bites and your phone calls right after this.
+We'll continue more soundbites and your phone calls right after this.

 Having more fun than a human being should be allowed to have.

-All right, the drive-by media still running my concession speech or my not concession speech that I gave last Wednesday in New York from Friday night's NBC Nightly News, the reporter at Kelly O'Donnell, uh, and the Southern Baptist Convention's Richard Land said this about me.
+All right, the drive-by media is still running my concession speech or my not concession speech that I gave last Wednesday in New York from Friday night's NBC nightly news.

 Romney is counting on help from Rush Limbaugh's megaphone.